-Belgian shoppers' payment methods also suggest a desire to stay safe whilst shopping online with the majority of purchases being made using credit cards which also offer additional consumer protection should their terms not be fulfilled.
+Belgian shoppers' payment methods also suggest a desire to stay safe while shopping online, with the majority of purchases being made using credit cards which also offer additional consumer protection should their terms not be fulfilled.3

-Favourite payment methods in Belgium
+Favorite payment methods in Belgium

-Interestingly this is one characteristic which isn't shared by their Dutch neighbours who instead prefer a payment method which is exclusive to their nation. iDeal payments are the most popular in the Netherlands, set up by Dutch banks when ecommerce first started to gain traction with the wider population and it was found that card payments were not designed for the 'distance selling' model that is characteristic of the internet. iDeal payments enable a secure bank-to-bank transfer system to get around this problem and have since established themselves as the primary means of buying products online with almost 60% of sales being processed in this manner:
+Interestingly this is one characteristic which isn't shared by their Dutch neighbors who instead prefer a payment method which is exclusive to their nation. iDeal payments are the most popular in the Netherlands, set up by Dutch banks when ecommerce first started to gain traction with the wider population and it was found that card payments were not designed for the 'distance selling' model that is characteristic of the internet. iDeal payments enable a secure bank-to-bank transfer system to get around this problem and have since established themselves as the primary means of buying products online with almost 60% of sales being processed in this manner.4 research advertisers prior to purchasing and found that 35% of them would nearly always use websites to compare prices beforehand.5

-Favourite payment methods in the Netherlands
+Favorite payment methods in the Netherlands

 Even with these more secure payment processes in place and an established retailer trust mark widely available for their shoppers, online consumers in the region exhibit a particular tenacity for researching information about both the products and the suppliers that they intend to buy them from.
-Statistics Netherlands surveyed online shoppers regarding how they research advertisers prior to purchasing and found that 35% of them would nearly always use websites to compare prices beforehand:
+Statistics Netherlands surveyed online shoppers regarding how they